jjopdev/AppOffline/README.md

-# app_offline.htm Project for Tom James
+# Tom James Maintenance Page - app_offline.htm

 This repository contains the `app_offline.htm` page source code for the Tom James company project.
 The purpose of this page is to display a maintenance message or temporarily disable the application while performing updates or maintenance tasks.